Louisiana can enforce near-total abortion ban after ruling

 “If they continue to operate, they do so under their own risk,” Landry said after the hearing.

 About 60 protesters gathered outside the courthouse Friday waving signs that read, “Abortion is healthcare” and “Do you want women to die?”
-The demonstrators, who want to keep the state’s three abortion clinics open, criticized Louisiana Attorney General Jeff Landry, who has been a staunch defender of efforts to outlaw abortion across the state.
+The demonstrators, who want to keep the state’s abortion clinics open, criticized Landry, who has been a staunch defender of efforts to outlaw abortion across the state.

 Abortion advocates in numerous states file court challenges to individual state laws restricting the procedure.
 In Mississippi, home of the case that led to the Supreme Court decision, attorneys for the state’s sole abortion clinic filed a petition on Thursday asking the state’s highest court to temporarily block a new state law that bans most abortions.
 The attorneys made the request on the day the law took effect and two days after a Mississippi judge rejected the same request.